THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-There are some days where you inspire others to travel, and others where you look for inspiration.
-These travel books are for those days to boost you with some serious wanderlust.
-Sit back, relax – get lost in the fantasy world of literature and then go out and explore the world!
+Here are some of the best travel books to boost you with some serious wanderlust.
+Sit back, relax and get lost in the fantasy world of literature and then go out and explore the world!

 1. Eat, Pray, Love – Elizabeth Gilbert